 **Reasonably accommodate for purposes of this section means the District or school shall make its best effort to enable a parent or guardian to exercise a parental right specified here without substantial impact to staff and resources, including employee working conditions, safety and supervision on school premises and for school activities, and the efficient allocation of expenditures; while balancing: the parental rights of parents or guardians; the educational needs of other students; the academic and behavioral impact to a classroom; a teacher’s workload; and the assurance of the safe and efficient operation of a school.

 The parental rights specified here do not include all the rights or accommodations available to parents or guardians from the public education system.

-Student parking is on a first come first serve basis and the purchase of a parking permit does not guarantee a parking place each day; it is first come first serve.
+Student parking is on a first come, first served basis and the purchase of a parking permit does not guarantee a parking place each day; it is first come, first served.